Jim Lorentz: Career

 Lorentz's career started in 1964 when he played the first of three years of junior hockey with the Niagara Falls Flyers, which was part of the Ontario Hockey Association.
 He began his professional hockey career with the Oklahoma City Blazers of Central Hockey League in 1967-68.
 Lorentz was named rookie of the year in his first season with the CHL.
 In his second and final season in the minor leagues, he led the league in scoring and was named as the Most Valuable Player.

 Lorentz left the CHL and went to play for the Boston Bruins, which were a powerhouse in the NHL, led by Bobby Orr and Phil Esposito.
 Lorentz scored his first NHL goal in Boston's 4-0 home win against Pittsburgh on March 2, 1969.
 Lorentz did not play much that season, and was shuffled around from center ice and to the wing.
 In his rookie season with the Bruins, Lorentz won the Stanley Cup in the 1970 Stanley Cup Finals.
 After the Cup, the Bruins traded Lorentz to the St. Louis Blues in exchange for the Blues' first pick in the 1970 Amateur Draft (the pick was used to select Ron Plumb).

 Jim played the 1970-71 season with St. Louis before splitting the 1971-72 season between the Blues, the New York Rangers and the Buffalo Sabres.
 Over his more than six seasons with the Sabres, Jim racked up 134 goals, 197 assists and 331 points in 487 games.
 Jim also enjoyed his best seasons in a Sabre uniform, recording a career-high 27 goals in 1972-73 season and a personal-best 70 points in 1974-75 season, the same year he helped Buffalo reach the Stanley Cup Finals.
 In 1975, during game three of the 1975 Stanley Cup Finals against the Philadelphia Flyers at the Memorial Auditorium, Lorentz earned the nickname "Batman" when he swatted a bat out of mid-air with his stick.
 During the 1975 finals, Lorentz scored 6 goals and 10 points in 16 playoff games.
 Lorentz continued to play until 1978 when he retired from NHL duty.
 He retired with 659 games, 161 goals, 238 assists and 399 points.

-After he stopped playing hockey with the Sabres, Lorentz served as the play by play announcer for the Sabres.
+After he stopped playing hockey with the Sabres, Lorentz served as the color commentator/play-by-play announcer for the Sabres.
 He filled in for Ted Darling from October 16, 1991 to November 20, 1991 when Darling was on medical leave.
 He also filled in for Sabres play-by-play announcer Rick Jeanneret twice.